 - Fixed dialing numbers Turn on and compile a list of numbers that can be called from your phone.
 You'll need your PIN2, which is available from your operator.
 Only numbers within the fixed dial list can be called from your phone. - Incoming voice call pop-up Displays a pop-up for an incoming call when an app is in use. - Call reject Allows you to set call rejection and manage the reject list. - Decline with message When you want to reject a call, you can send a quick message instead.
 This is useful if you need to reject a call during a meeting.
-This menu allows you to manage the messages you can send. - Call forwarding Allows you to set the call forwarding options. - Auto answer Automatically answer after the set time, when a hands-free device is connected. - Connection vibration Vibrates your phone when the other party answers the call - TTY mode Allows you to activate TTY mode.
+This menu allows you to manage the messages you can send. - Call forwarding Allows you to set the call forwarding options. - Auto answer Automatically answer after the set time, when a hands-free device is connected. - \bullet Connection vibration Vibrates your phone when the other party answers the call. - TTY mode Allows you to activate TTY mode. - Hearing aids Allows you to turn on hearing aid compatibility. - Noise suppression Suppresses background noise on your device during a call. - Power key ends call Allows you to end the call by pressing the Power/Lock Key.

-- Hearing aids Allows you to turn on hearing aid compatibility. - Noise suppression Suppresses background noise on your device during a call. - Power key ends call Allows you to end the call by pressing the Power/Lock Key. - Silence incoming calls Enable to allow you to flip the device to silence incoming calls. - Call barring Tap to lock incoming and/or outgoing international calls. - Call duration View the duration of calls including Last call, Outgoing calls, Incoming calls and All calls. - Additional settings Allows you to manage additional call settings.
+- Call barring Tap to lock incoming and/or outgoing international calls. - Call duration View the duration of calls including Last call, Outgoing calls, Incoming calls and All calls. - Additional settings Allows you to manage additional call settings.